Do you set most of your goals in your head or do you write them out and review them at year end?

 - Mostly, I want to work on turning my multi-passions into a thriving business while also helping people realize their own dream of travel and living abroad.
 Especially people who have kids.
 I’ve noticed there is a lot of talk out there about single people travelling but not a lot of families with kids.
 There is a certain mystery about it and I want to help clear the air about how more people can do what we are doing.

 If I can make a positive impact on the world while also providing for my family, well, that would be idea wouldn’t it?

 - I also plan to try to have more fun especially with my kids.
-I’ve been way too serious for the past 2 years mainly because I’ve been worried about money ever since getting laid off and running my own sleeping mask business.
+I’ve been way too serious for the past 2 years mainly because I’ve been worried about money ever since getting laid off and running my own

 - Lastly, I want to build strong relationships with new friends, old friends and be more adventurous by doing, seeing and experiencing more things in life.